zendesk/curly/README.md

 end
 ```

-Any public method defined on the presenter is made available to the template:
+Any public method defined on the presenter is made available to the template as
+a component:

 ```ruby
 class Posts::ShowPresenter < Curly::Presenter